byunJunho/OPi_H3/README.txt

     PULLUP      ->      1
     PULLDOWN    ->      2

-The gpio are named by IO name :
+The gpio are named by Pin Number AND SoC Pin :

-    By port name: IO5, IO7, IO21, etc.
+    By pin number in GPIO : IO8, IO11, IO26, etc.
+    By SoC pin name : PA1, PA7, PA10, etc.
-    These can be imported from port module:
+    These can be imported from gpio module:

-    >>> from opiH3.gpio import port
+    >>> from OPi import gpio
     >>> dir(port)

 Generally these constants are just an offset in the memory from the base GPIO address, so they can be assigned to a number type variable.

-    >>> led = port.IO5
+    >>> led = gpio.IO8
     >>> print led
     226

 I2C METHODS
 ===========